dark-Phoenix2077/hover/README.md

-(NOTE: I UPDATED THE PCBs TODAY BECAUSE I MANAGED TO GET KICAD WORKING AND NOT CONSIDER SOME VIAS AS NOT CONNECTING, NOW THERE ARE NO DRC OR ERC ERRORS/WARNINGS (apart form cosmetic) )

 # Hover
 A fully custom mini racing/stunt drone with ML-assisted balancing, automatic stunts, and some level of autonomous operation without costly cameras or GPS.